AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 #include_code account-contract-deploy yarn-project/end-to-end/src/guides/writing_an_account_contract.test.ts typescript

-Note that we get a [`Wallet` instance](./main.md) out of the account, which we can use for initialising the token contract class, so any transactions sent to it are sent from our wallet.
+Note that we get a [`Wallet` instance](./main.md) out of the account, which we can use for initialising the token contract class after deployment, so any transactions sent to it are sent from our wallet.
 We can then send a transaction to it and check its effects:

 #include_code account-contract-works yarn-project/end-to-end/src/guides/writing_an_account_contract.test.ts typescript

-If we run this, we get `Balance of wallet is now 150`, which shows that the `mint` transaction was successfully executed.
+If we run this, we get `Balance of wallet is now 150`, which shows that the `mint` call was successfully executed from our account contract.

 To make sure that we are actually validating the provided signature in our account contract, we can try signing with a different key.
 To do this, we will set up a new `Account` instance pointing to the contract we already deployed but using a wrong signing key: